Wilbertz/Collaboration-and-Competition/README.md

     <img src="./images/tennis.gif" width="800" title="Random Agent" alt="Robot playing tennis.">
 </p>

-In this project, we will train Agents to play tennis.
+The goal of this project is to train two RL agents to play tennis.
+In this environment, two agents control rackets to bounce a ball over a net.
+The environment is similar, but not identical to the Tennis environment on the Unity ML-Agents GitHub page.

 - Action Space
 There are two actions for an Agent, related to the movement relative to the net, and the possibility to jump.

 - Observation Space
-The observation space consists of 8 variables corresponding to position and velocity of the ball and racket.
+The observation space consists of 8 variables corresponding to position and velocity of the ball and rackets.

 - Rewards
 A reward of +0.1 is given to an Agent if it hits the ball over the net.
-If the ball hits the floor, or is hit out of bounds, a negative reward of -0.01 is given.
+If the ball hits the ground, or is hit out of bounds, a negative reward of -0.01 is given.
+There is no discounting.
 This encourages the Agents to keep the ball in play as long as possible.

 - Goal
 The training of the Agents is over, once an average score of +0.5 over 100 consecutive episodes is obtained,